Create a real-time map

 To determine where the dew point and air temperature is close, you'll create an Arcade expression that changes the style.
 You can't create Arcade expressions for sublayers, so you'll first have to add a new version of the original wind speed and direction layer that only shows stations, not buoys.

-- Turn off the Pressure Predictions and NOAA METAR Pressure layers.
-On the ribbon, click the Add button and choose Add Layer from Web.
+- In the Contents pane, turn off the Pressure Predictions and NOAA METAR Pressure layers.

-- Rename the NOAA METAR current wind speed direction - Stations layer to NOAA METAR Dew Point Temperature Difference.
+- Rename the copied layer NOAA METAR Dew Point Temperature Difference.

-A window to create a new Arcade expression appears.
+A window to create an Arcade expression appears.
 The expression you create will be simple.
 It will subtract the dew point temperature from the air temperature to find the difference between the two values.
 Then, it will determine whether that difference is greater or less than 4 degrees Fahrenheit.

 If the difference is less than 4, saturation—and possibly precipitation—is close.
 If the difference is greater than 4, saturation is less likely to occur.